Strumenta/SmartReader/docfx_project/articles/README.md

 The Readability team suggests using a sanitizer library.
 On .NET you could the [HTML Sanitizer](https://github.com/mganss/HtmlSanitizer) library.
 They also recommend using
 [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to add further defense-in-depth restrictions to what you allow the resulting content to do.

-### Potential Thread Issues when Using Synchronous Methods
+### Potential Thread Issues When Using Synchronous Methods

 There are potential issues in using synchronous methods.
 That is because the underlying methods to request HTTP content provided by .NET are all asynchronous.
 So when you call a synchronous method of SmartReader, behind the scene we actually have still to call an asynchronous method to download the content and wait for the call to finish.